asimons04/tesseract/README.md

 - User-configurable image/video sizes in feed and posts

 - Full Lemmy server config options.
 Anything you can configure in Lemmy-UI, you can configure in Tesseract*
-  - Except 2FA options.
-Working to add in QR code support.
-  - 2FA login is implemented, though.
+  - Except the following:
+    - Enabling 2FA on your profile (working on QR code support and to see what next Lemmy BE fixes)
+    - Password changes
+    - Forgot password

 - Most aspects of the UI can be configured by the end user.
 Server admins can set default preferences via `env` vars.